Elinaghai/GRMHD-ejecta-tracer-code/README.md

 ```bash
 sbatch job_script_tracer.pbs
 ```
 grid_code.py must be executed first, followed by tracer_code.py.
 After this, nucleosynthesis_code.py and animation_code.py can be executed in any order.
+Note that animation_code.py is a light and straightforward code which can simply be run on the terminal without the need to submit a batch file.